Songwriting in Bali - FAQ

 I want to do some yoga while I'm in Bali.
 Is there somewhere nearby?

 Yes.
-The Intuitive Flow yoga studio offers a variety of daily classes and is located an easy 10-minute walk from your villa.
+The Intuitive Flow yoga studio and The Alchemy Yoga and Meditation Centre offers a variety of daily classes and are located within 10-minutes' walk of your villa.

 Where is the retreat held?